The Problem of Dynamic Spatial Sampling and Geofence Surveillance: Agent-Based Model: Simulating Commuting Pathways

-To draw fair comparisons with fixed perimeters, we include two additional geofences derived from the focal and lambda estimators.
-We fix each boundary to their optimal size at time (step) zero based on (density of agent's starting positions) and hold them constant across each time (step) period.
 One cause for concern involves updating boundary sizes for each time period.
 This act of updating could be driving performance as error terms in each time period cancel each other out.
-We want to guarantee that performance is driven by the estimator itself.
+Here, we want to guarantee that performance is driven by the estimator itself.
+To draw fair comparisons with fixed perimeters, therefore, we include two additional geofences derived from the focal and lambda estimators.
+We fix each boundary to their optimal size at time (step) zero based on (density of agent's starting positions) and hold them constant across each time (step) period.
 If these fixed boundaries also show improved performance, then there is greater evidence that each estimator actually contributes a new signal beyond averaging out white noise.

 After constructing the perimeters, we allow our agents to conduct their random walks according to the simulation round's randomly selected parameters.
 As each agent walks and produces geolocation tags, we count the total number of intersecting tags $\hat{k}$ for each geofence perimeter at each focal site.
 We use these raw scores to generate two outcome measures.
 First, we generate a step specific measure where we count the number of intersecting agents for each step round.
 The unit of analysis for this measure is the number of agents.
 Second, we generate an agent specific measure where we count how many steps per agent intersected with each perimeter.
 The unit of analysis for this measure is the number of geolocation tags per agent.
 Figure \ref{fig:outcomeMeasures} visualizes these outcome measures using a hypothetical example where 263 agents conduct a random walk of 500 steps.
 Here, the left figure visualizes the step-specific measure while the right figure visualizes the agent-specific measure for four agents.